Mortal303/Edit_Request_Microtasks/HOW_TO_USE.md

 # Entering A Quote

-First you need you go to my microtask at [https://abhigya-pandey-editrequest.herokuapp.com/](https://abhigya-pandey-editrequest.herokuapp.com/).
+First you need to go at my microtask [https://abhigya-pandey-editrequest.herokuapp.com/](https://abhigya-pandey-editrequest.herokuapp.com/).
-Then you will see a webpage something like this
+Then you will see a webpage something like -

 <p align="center"><img src="public/images/home.png"></p>

-Now you enter a quote from a valid source to complete your edit request.
+Now enter a quote from a valid source to complete your edit request.
 If you enter a null string or same charatcher repeated in complete string, you will recive an error saying "Not a Valid Quote" on submiting the form.

 <p align="center"><img src="public/images/invalidQuote1.png"></p>